flexera-public/policy_templates/cost/aws/s3_bucket_size/README.md

-# AWS Bucket Size Check
+# AWS Oversized S3 Buckets

 ## What It Does